JerryX1110/Robust-Video-Object-Segmentation/README.md

 Towards **robust VOS**, the key insight is to calibrate the representation and mask of each specific object to be expressive and discriminative.
 Accordingly, we propose a new deep network, which can adaptively construct object representations and calibrate object masks to achieve stronger robustness.

-First, we construct the object representations by applying an **adaptive object proxy (AOP) aggregation** method, where the proxies represent arbitrary-shaped segments at multi-levels for reference.
+First, we construct the object representations by applying an **adaptive object proxy (AOP) aggregation** method, where the proxies represent arbitrary-shaped segments **via clustering** at multi-levels for reference.

 Then, prototype masks are initially generated from the reference-target correlations based on AOP.
 Afterwards, such proto-masks are further calibrated through network modulation, conditioning on the object proxy representations.